lilactown/flex/README.md

 If an error occurs inside of a flex transaction, all changes are rolled back and no signals are updated.
-If a change to one reagent atom results in an error, the atom and any other signals are left in that state while the computation that errored is not.
+If a change to one reagent atom results in an error, the atom and any dependent signals are left in that state while the computation that errored is not.

 #### Scheduling